nikhilaravi/fac5-frontend/README.md

 * Relative
  * Relative elements behave the same as static elements, but can be manually positioned using the 'top', 'right', 'left' and 'bottom' properties.
 * Fixed
- * Fixed elements are positioned relative to the viewport ('top', 'left' etc...), but will alwys stay in the same place on the screen, even as the page is scrolled.
+ * Fixed elements are positioned relative to the viewport ('top', 'left' etc...), but will always stay in the same place on the screen, even as the page is scrolled.
 * Absolute
  * Absolutely positioned elements are dependent on their parent.
 If they are inside a positioned element (anything except static), they are positioned relative to that container, else they are positioned relative to the viewport.

+###Float
+* Float can be used to wrap text around images.
+Images can be floated left or right.
+* Other elements in the same container need to be cleared so they don't overlap the floated elements.